-Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the X-A5 provides a higher video resolution than the G7X Mark II.
+Many modern cameras are not only capable of taking still images, but can also record movies.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the X-A5 provides a higher video resolution than the G7X Mark II.
 It can shoot video footage at 4K/15p, while the Canon is limited to 1080/60p.

 Feature comparison: Fujifilm X-A5 vs Canon G7 X Mark II

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The X-A5 and the G7X Mark II are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
 The following table reports on some other key feature differences and similarities of the Fujifilm X-A5, the Canon G7 X Mark II, and comparable cameras.